R1 RCM Inc. (NASDAQ:RCM) Shares Sold by State of New Jersey Common Pension Fund D

-State of New Jersey Common Pension Fund D trimmed its position in R1 RCM Inc. (NASDAQ:RCM) by 18.3% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 126,106 shares of the healthcare provider’s stock after selling 28,239 shares during the quarter.
+State of New Jersey Common Pension Fund D lessened its position in shares of R1 RCM Inc. (NASDAQ:RCM) by 18.3% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 126,106 shares of the healthcare provider’s stock after selling 28,239 shares during the period.
 State of New Jersey Common Pension Fund D owned about 0.11% of R1 RCM worth $3,029,000 as of its most recent SEC filing.

-A number of other large investors have also recently bought and sold shares of the business.
-Nisa Investment Advisors LLC purchased a new stake in shares of R1 RCM in the 3rd quarter valued at approximately $55,000.
-NEXT Financial Group Inc purchased a new stake in shares of R1 RCM in the 3rd quarter valued at approximately $113,000.
-Insight Wealth Strategies LLC raised its stake in shares of R1 RCM by 29.3% in the 3rd quarter.
-Insight Wealth Strategies LLC now owns 126,599 shares of the healthcare provider’s stock valued at $2,171,000 after acquiring an additional 28,698 shares during the period.
-Corbett Road Capital Management LLC purchased a new stake in shares of R1 RCM in the 3rd quarter valued at approximately $381,000.
-Finally, Comerica Bank purchased a new stake in shares of R1 RCM in the 3rd quarter valued at approximately $2,106,000.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+USA Financial Portformulas Corp acquired a new position in R1 RCM during the 4th quarter worth approximately $64,000.
+Nisa Investment Advisors LLC acquired a new position in shares of R1 RCM in the 3rd quarter valued at $55,000.
+NEXT Financial Group Inc acquired a new position in shares of R1 RCM in the 3rd quarter valued at $113,000.
+XTX Markets LLC acquired a new position in shares of R1 RCM in the 4th quarter valued at $213,000.
+Finally, Black Swift Group LLC acquired a new position in shares of R1 RCM in the 4th quarter valued at $240,000.
 Institutional investors own 81.16% of the company’s stock.

 R1 RCM Inc provides revenue cycle management (RCM) for healthcare providers in the United States.
 It offers end-to-end RCM services to manage their revenue cycle operations, which encompass patient registration, insurance and benefit verification, medical treatment documentation and coding, and bill preparation and collection from patients and payers.